Swimming Pool Accidents in Texas

-- Help and Hope: This website keeps track of tragic statistics, such as how many children have passed away by drowning in the state and where those accidents occurred.
+- Help and Hope: This website keeps track of tragic statistics, such as how many children have passed away by drowning and where those accidents occurred.
 It also offers information for parents and caregivers as to how they can protect their children around water.
 It's run by the Texas Department of Family and Protective Services.

 - Texas Swim Academy: Their approach is RESPECT: Recognize the signs of non-swimmers or distressed swimmers; Educate yourself on what factors lead to drowning; Supervise; Physical barriers should be used, along with fencing, safety covers, alarms and life jackets; Expect realistic limits from the aquatic environment and know your body's limits; Communicate, warn and inform; Train, learn to swim and how to respond in an emergency.

 - YMCA Houston: This program is designed to begin at 6 months old, instilling the idea that swimming is a survival skill and not just for fun.
-Additionally, if they do not pass the pool test, they will automatically be enrolled in classes to make them more capable and confident in the water.